expectedparrot/edsl/docs/remote_inference.rst

 When you run a job, you will be charged credits based on the number of tokens used.

-Before running a job, you can estimate the tokens and cost by calling the `estimate_job_cost()` method on the job object (a survey combined with a model).
+Before running a job, you can estimate the job cost by calling the `estimate_job_cost()` method on the `Job` object (a survey combined with one or more models).
+This will return information about the estimated total cost, input tokens, output tokens, and model costs:

 Example: